Special Assessments for Critical Infrastructure Needs.

 (5) Funds from private parties.

 (b) Assessments Pledged. - An assessment imposed under this Article may be pledged to secure revenue bonds under G.S.
-153A-210.6 or as additional security for a project development financing debt instrument under G.S.
+160A-239.6 or as additional security for a project development financing debt instrument under G.S.
 159-111.
-If an assessment imposed under this Article is pledged to secure financing, the board of commissioners must covenant to enforce the payment of the assessments.
+If an assessment imposed under this Article is pledged to secure financing, the city council must covenant to enforce the payment of the assessments.

-(c) Reimbursement From Assessments. - If a county contracts with a private party to construct a project on behalf of the county as provided in G.S.
-153A-210.7, the board of commissioners may agree to impose one or more assessments pursuant to this Article in order to reimburse the private party for actual costs incurred by the private party related to the project and documented to the county.
-The board of commissioners shall not be obligated to reimburse a private party any amount in excess of assessment revenues actually collected less the county's related administrative costs.
+(c) Reimbursement From Assessments. - If a city contracts with a private party to construct a project on behalf of the city as provided in G.S.
+160A-239.7, the city council may agree to impose one or more assessments pursuant to this Article in order to reimburse the private party for actual costs incurred by the private party related to the project and documented to the city.
+The city council shall not be obligated to reimburse a private party any amount in excess of assessment revenues actually collected less the city's related administrative costs.

 (a) An assessment imposed under this Article is payable in annual installments.
-The board of commissioners must set the number of annual installments, which may not be more than 25.
+The city council must set the number of annual installments, which may not be more than 25.
 The installments are due on the date that real property taxes are due.

-(b) The board of commissioners may provide for the abeyance of assessments as authorized in Article 9 of this Chapter.
+(b) The city council may provide for the abeyance of assessments as authorized in Article 10 of this Chapter.
 The abeyance may apply to any assessed property.
 Annual installments shall be deferred until the period of abeyance ends.
 The assessment shall be payable on the first annual installment payment date after the period of abeyance ends.
 (2008-165, s.
-2; 2013-371, s.
+3; 2013-371, s.
 3; 2015-121, s.
-3; 2017-40, s.
-1.)
+4; 2017-40, s.
+2.)

-(a) Authorization. - A board of commissioners that imposes an assessment under this Article may issue revenue bonds under Article 5 of Chapter 159 of the General Statutes to finance the project for which the assessment is imposed and use the proceeds of the assessment imposed as revenues pertaining to the project.
+(a) Authorization. - A city council that imposes an assessment under this Article may issue revenue bonds under Article 5 of Chapter 159 of the General Statutes to finance the project for which the assessment is imposed and use the proceeds of the assessment imposed as revenues pertaining to the project.